-The white wines of Galicia on the other hand are justly now revered for their exceptional freshness, delicacy, aromatics and depth of flavor.
+The white wines of Galicia, on the other hand, are justly now revered for their exceptional freshness, delicacy, aromatics, and depth of flavor.
 The most famous of these wines is undoubtedly Albariño from the Rias Baixas coastal region of western Galicia.
-But, other regions have also found fame in recent years, and one area in particular is currently the flavor of the month for its extremely fine, long lived whites – Welcome to Valdeorras!
+But, other regions have also found fame in recent years, and one area, in particular, is currently the flavor of the month for its extremely fine, long-lived whites – Welcome to Valdeorras!

 "Valley of Gold"

 After phylloxera struck Galicia in the 19th century, the Palomino and Alicante Bouschet grapes were planted following the vineyard devastation, producing fresh, light but un-remarkable wines.
-Thankfully, in the 1970s local growers began experimenting with the almost forgotten native Godello variety, on which the region’s fame is now largely based.
-Although red wines are also produced here – from the remaining plantings of Alicante Bouschet and Grenache – modern production of white wines from Godello generate the real interest in the outside world.
-The volumes released, however, are miniscule and most growers make only a few hundred cases of wine a year from a few hectares of vines.
+Thankfully, in the 1970s, local growers began experimenting with the almost forgotten native Godello variety, on which the region’s fame is now largely based.
+Although red wines are also produced here – from the remaining plantings of Alicante Bouschet and Grenache – modern production of white wines from Godello generates real interest in the outside world.
+The volumes released, however, are minuscule, and most growers make only a few hundred cases of wine a year from a few hectares of vines.
 There are currently about 1,400 hectares under vine, tended to by 43 different producers.